DigiBP/digibp-dropbox-camunda-showcase/README.md

 # DigiBP Showcase: Dropbox-Camunda

+> Note : This is web service integration project.
+Please try this example after you have tried the basic camunda applications.

 Please import it as maven project.
 Check installation guide.
 For the connector in the bpmn diagram please configure your URL from the Microsoft Web services for flow.